Can LLMs Make (Personalized) Access Control Decisions?: Results and Findings

-The data from our study confirm that the decision-making of users varies significantly between individuals: Out of the \dyn{\ClearMajWithNoExpertTotal} \discretion scenario-based tasks, only \dyn{\ClearMajWithNoExpertCount} of the tasks had a consensus of more than \dyn{\ClearMajorityThreshold\%} of participants.
-For tasks without scenario count, this occurred for \dyn{\ClearMajNoScenarioCount} out of \dyn{\ClearMajNoScenarioTotal} tasks.
-To assess the effect of personalization on LLM decisions, we analyze the results of two \textit{personalized} LLMs.
-We chose two models to test personalization on: GPT-4o ($P_{\text{4o}}$) for its correlation of its confidence scores with majority strength, and Mistral ($P_{\text{Mi}}$) for its strong agreement with majority votes for tasks with no \expert.
-We run each LLM for each user and each task they completed, resulting in a personalized decision per user-task pair.
+Our data confirms that the decision-making of users varies significantly between individuals: Out of the \dyn{\ClearMajWithNoExpertTotal} \discretion tasks, only \dyn{\ClearMajWithNoExpertCount} of the tasks had a consensus of more than \dyn{\ClearMajorityThreshold\%} of participants.
+For no-scenario tasks, this occurred for \dyn{\ClearMajNoScenarioCount} out of \dyn{\ClearMajNoScenarioTotal} tasks.
+A one-size-fits-all solution is insufficient.
+We chose two models to evaluate the personalization of LLM decisions: GPT-4o ($P_{\text{4o}}$) for its correlation of confidence scores with user consensus and as it was the model used during data collection, and Mistral ($P_{\text{Mi}}$) for its strong agreement with majority votes for tasks with no \baseline.
+We run each LLM for each user and each task they completed, resulting in a personalized decision per user-task pair, i.e., \dyn{\OverallTotal} decisions per LLM.